 Valmet discloses information about its financial situation according to a schedule announced in advance.
 The publication dates for the upcoming financial period are announced prior to the close of the on-going financial period.
-As a principal rule, information about the financial situation, balance sheet and financial position, outlook, EBITA development or other essential issues related to Valmet’s operations and operating environment is given in interim reviews.
+As a principal rule, information about the financial situation, balance sheet and financial position, outlook, EBITA development or other essential issues related to Valmet’s operations and operating environment is given in interim reviews, half year financial reviews and financial statements reviews.
 If new information deemed to have a significant effect on the company’s financial instruments related to these issues is given in between publication of interim reviews, it is always published as a stock exchange release.

 Rumors, market speculations and leaks

 Valmet does not comment on any rumors circulating in markets, share price development, actions of competitors or customers, or analyst estimates.
 However, if such information is estimated to have a significant effect on the value of Valmet’s financial instruments, Valmet can evaluate a need to issue a stock exchange release to correct relevant or clearly incorrect information or rumors.
 Nor does Valmet comment on business matters in preparation.
 However, in the event that price-sensitive information is leaked, Valmet will publish a stock exchange release on the matter.

 Valmet actively meets with representatives from capital markets and media and aims to respond to inquiries from investors, analysts and media without delay.

 Valmet’s Investor Relations function centrally handles the communications with investors and analysts.
 Valmet’s Group Communications coordinates meetings with media representatives.
 Valmet’s financial situation, its markets as a whole and its future outlook are commented on by Valmet’s President and CEO and the CFO or a person designated by them.
 Heads of business lines and areas as well as experts can give statements on issues within the scope of their area of responsibility in line with the given instructions.